kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Cross Sectional Data

-Each row stands alone.
+Each row stands alone
-No temporal order exists.
+No temporal order exists
 Many classic models assume this form

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.